ChloeDeng-bit/Digital-Library-Website/README.md

 **Both Librarians and Borrowers can search for resources using a combination of ISBN, Title, Author, or Status.
 Partial search strings are supported, providing flexibility in searching for information.**

-**Project Structure**<br>
+## Project Structure
 /Website:
 Contains all web-related files and folders.

-/Login and Register:
+* /Login and Register:
 Files related to user registration and login functionalities.

-/For Librarian:
++ /For Librarian:
 Functionalities specific to Librarians.

-/For Borrower:
+- /For Borrower:
 Functionalities specific to Borrowers.

-/Included Files:
+* /Included Files:
 Contains all included files for multiple uses.

 /Database:
 Contains files related to database setup and table creation.

 ### Note: